fjvallarino/monomer/tasks.md

     - Check displaced textField when adding characters on right align
       - Also, when right is reached from left, everything is pushed out of screen
     - Double clicking on empty puts the cursor at the end of ghost character
-    - Right aligned version has cusor overlaid
+    - Right aligned version has cusor overlaid (add caret size to offset in specific cases)
+    - Make left added char visible
+    - Check clipboard
+  - Check Container thing in hover adding columns (not targetValid = Nothing should be removed)
   - Add testing
     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly